GORAM: Graph-oriented ORAM for Efficient Ego-centric Queries on Federated Graphs: Overview

-\tinypara{Privacy guarantees. } \sysname provides two guarantees: 1) \emph{query key privacy} of the client: no other party can learn anything about the client's query key except the query type, \ie any other parties can only tell the query is about vertex or edge but nothing else; and 2) \emph{graph privacy} of each data provider: no other party can learn any crucial information about the data provider's private graph, \eg which vertices or edges are in the private graph, which vertices have higher degrees, or the attributes of each edge.
-Specifically, all other parties learn nothing about the private graph except the partition size, and this size can also be padded by the data providers.
+\tinypara{Privacy guarantees. } \sysname provides two guarantees: (1) \emph{clients' query key privacy}: no other party can learn anything about the client's query key; (2) \emph{data providers' graph privacy}: no other party can learn any information about the data provider's private graph, which includes the graph structure and the attributes of vertices and edges.
 Additionally, the client who receives the query result learns nothing except the result, including which provider contributes to it.
+Section~\ref{subsec:security} shows how \sysname ensures these guarantees.